igroff/epiquery/README.md

 ### Environment ( Configuration )
 It is possible to configure EpiQuery by using environment variables, as a convenience the startup of EpiQuery will source a file ~/.epiquery_env on start to allow setting of configuration values.

+  * Running Epiquery Locally
+    - If you want to setup a dev env, copy the etc/environment.dev file to ~/.epiquery_env".
+    - Run "sh start"

-Below is an example
+  * Below is an example configuration:
-configuration:

     export EPIQUERY_SQL_SERVER=10.211.55.4
     export EPIQUERY_SQL_PORT=1433